MrCool1981/AIE2/Week 8/Day 2/README.md

 The process is the same as the LLM - but we'll make a few specific tweaks:

-Let's make sure our set-up reflects the following screenshots:
+Let's make sure our set-up reflects the following screenshots:v

 ![image](https://i.imgur.com/IHh8FnC.png)